-Prerequisites: Pre-Calculus, AP Pre-Calculus, or Pre-Calculus DE; GPA 3.0 or higher Grade Level: 12 Credits: 1 Math Credit; 4 College Credits if taken for Dual Enrollment Requirement: Requirement: Graphing calculator TI-83/84 plus provided by the student for college preparatory standardized testing. (special arrangements will be made for students who cannot purchase a calculated standardized testing. (special arrangements will be made for students who cannot purchase a calculator) This course is intended for seniors who have passed DE or Pre-AP Pre-Calculus but are not ready for AP Calculus BC.
+Prerequisites: Pre-Calculus, Pre-Calculus Pre-AP, or Pre-Calculus DE; GPA 3.0 or higher Grade Level: 12 Credits: 1 Math Credit; 4 College Credits if taken for Dual Enrollment Requirement: Requirement: Graphing calculator TI-83/84 plus provided by the student for college preparatory standardized testing. (special arrangements will be made for students who cannot purchase a calculator)

+This course is intended for seniors who have passed DE or Pre-AP Pre-Calculus but are not ready for AP Calculus BC.
 This is a college level course with college credit available through the Advanced Placement Test or Dual Enrollment credit, so the expectations of effort and performance are very high.
 The course is divided into two main topics: differential and integral calculus.
 Concepts include limits, continuity, rates of change, area under a curve, and the Fundamental Theorem of Calculus.
 Emphasis is placed on developing problem solving skills to apply calculus in real-world situations and communicating mathematical solutions verbally and in writing.
 Technology will be used to experiment, interpret results, and verify conclusions.
 Completion of a summer assignment prior to the first day of class is expected.